Using the Ikea Pax system as storage in my craft studio is a case of “If You Build It, She Will Come!!

 Rinse and Repeat

-After the first pull-out tray was done, I wanted another one on the opposite side of the cabinet too so we placed the two drawers side by side and repeated the same steps (allowing us to transfer all the original measurements as a ‘mirror’ image):
+After the first pull-out tray is done, we repeated the same steps on the left side of the cabinet.
+Placing the two drawers side by side allows us to transfer the original measurements as a ‘mirror’ image.

-Here is how the other side of the cabinet looked before we installed the pull-out tray.
-Notice that it’s hard to reach into the back to get the plastic bin (even for hubs who has long arms, unlike me!):
+Before installing the pull-out tray in the left side, notice that it’s hard to reach into the back to get the plastic bin (even for Hubs who has long arms, unlike me)!

-And here is the completed pull-out tray before we put the glass shelf back in place:
+And here is the completed pull-out tray before putting the glass shelf back in place.

 Completed Interior

-Now that the pull-out trays are done, here are another few shots of the completed interior organizers.
-Now I just have to fill it all – which WON’T be a problem 🙂
+With the pull-out trays done, that completes the interior organizers.
+Now I just have to fill it with my craft stash – which WON’T be a problem 🙂

 Not an inch of space will go wasted.
-I even have a stationery shelf that will hold larger flat items such as my cutting mats and tissue paper:
+I even have a stationery shelf that will hold larger flat items such as these cutting mats.

 Costs of Ikea Pax System

-If you’re wondering how much my Ikea storage solution cost in the end, I would like to answer priceless; I wish I had done this in my old studio!
-However, below you will find the breakdown in Canadian dollars, taking into the account the 15% discount (Ikea was running a Pax promotion at the time I bought), sales tax and the fact that I purchased my doors (and three drawers) second-hand for only $200.
-I honestly thought I would have to budget around $4K in order to pack so much functionality (and beauty) into organizing my new studio!
+If you’re wondering how much this Ikea storage solution cost in the end, the answer is priceless.
+I wish I had done this in my old studio!
+However, below is the breakdown in Canadian dollars, taking into the account the 15% discount (Ikea was running a Pax promotion at the time), sales tax and the fact that I purchased my doors (and three drawers) second-hand for only $200.
+I honestly thought we would have to budget around $4K in order to pack so much functionality (and beauty) into organizing my new studio!

 Well, that wraps it for now — until I’ve transferred all my stuff from my previous studio!
 I hope you’ve enjoyed playing ‘Pax-Man’ (or in my case Pax-[wo]Man) as much as I did!

-Here’s a sneak peak of the final reveal of my craft studio which you can find here.
+You can find the final reveal of my craft studio here.

-UPDATE: Now that my craft studio is done I’ve launched a brand new category on my site – Birdz of a Feather ~ Craft Rehab – that’s dedicated solely to crafting.
-Check it out and you’ll not only find cool (and sustainable!) crafts, but a post on how I finally organized my craft studio.
+UPDATE: Now that my craft studio is done, there’s a new category on our site – Birdz of a Feather ~ Craft Rehab – that’s dedicated solely to crafting.
+Check it out for unique and sustainable craft upcycles.

 At Birdz of a Feather, we’re feathering the nest… one room at a time.
 Follow our blog here to get tutorials on other DIY projects, in and around the home.
 You can also follow us on Pinterest, Facebook, YouTube and Instagram.